daattali/beautiful-jekyll/_posts/2024-04-06-Number-Bases.md

 3 + 8 = 11

-In other notation of Base 4,
+In other notation of Quaternary(Base 4),

 I can represent like 23<sub>4</sub> = 11